eltociear/powerapps-docs.de-de/powerapps-docs/maker/model-driven-apps/change-custom-entity-icons.md

 ---
-title: Ändern der benutzerdefinierten Entitätssymbole der modellgesteuerten App in PowerApps | Microsoft-Dokumentation
+title: Ändern der benutzerdefinierten Entitätssymbole der modellgesteuerten App in Power Apps | Microsoft-Dokumentation
 definition: Learn how to change the icon for a custom entity ms.custom: '' ms.date: 05/17/2018